bittricky/rpgs/README.md

 - Include games across **mainstream and niche subgenres**.
 - Offer **playtime estimates** to help with planning.

-Providing a comprehensive list of games to play that can introduce newcomers to the genre and give them the ability to cultivate new experiences.
+Providing a comprehensive list of games to play that can introduce newcomers to the genre(s) and give them the ability to cultivate new experiences.

 Contributions and suggestions are welcome!